jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 Congratulations, your Node.js environment is ready to go!

-> If you run into any issues when following this guide, or any tutorial for that matter, being able to figure the issue on your own is **extremely** important.
+> If you run into any issues when following this guide (or any tutorial) always try to troubleshoot it yourself before asking for help.
 This ability to **debug** and **problem solve** is essential to being a successful developer.
 If you use Google to research your issue, you'll see that usually your question has already been asked and answered.
 If you're still stuck after trying everything, you can always contact me.
-Or, post your problem to [stackoverflow](https://stackoverflow.com/) including the full details of your problem and your code.
+Or, post your problem to the [stackoverflow](https://stackoverflow.com/) community including the full details of your problem and your code.

 ## Conclusion

-In this article you learned that _Node.js_ lets us run JavaScript outside the browser.
-This superpower helps us build full stack web applications with just JavaScript.
+In this article you learned that _Node.js_ runs JavaScript outside the browser.
+This superpower enables you to build full stack web applications with just JavaScript.

 You learned about using _node package manager_ (_npm_) to access the _npm registry_ where you can choose from over a million different _packages_ to help make your project awesome.

 You installed _Express.js_, configured _ES Modules_ in the Node environment, and tested your environment to ensure everything was set up correctly.

-Now that our development environment is set up, in the next article we'll begin building our first web server with Express.js and Node.
+In the [next article](https://www.jeysenfreedman.com/blog/full-stack-nodejs/building-a-nodejs-web-server/) we'll cover some web server basics and then begin building our first Node.js web server.

 Thanks for following along and I'll see you in the next one!